SketchedDoughnut/lynxy/info/github/lynxy_server.md

     - `lynxy.general_send('clear_client')`

 - **freeze_server**
   - If the user is authorized, this function will freeze the server.
 This will either make the server not exist for new clients, and/or severe the current connections with the clients.
+This function is intended for use if someone does not have direct access to the computer itself, or if you are running the server with `lynxy_server.no_thread_start_server()`.
+The reason why is because if you run the server directly instead of via a thread, you would not be able to call on the dedicated function for freezing the server, as your code would be blocked.
+This is a get-around to that.
 Example usage is below.
     - `lynxy.general_send('freeze_server')`

 - **end_session**